lazerwalker/clojurescript/README.md

 First, run `./script/bootstrap` which downloads the necessary dependencies: Clojure, Google Closure Library, Google Closure Compiler, and Rhino.
 This must be run from the root project directory.

+Then, download the most recent version of closure-compiler from the [Google repo](http://dl.google.com/closure-compiler/compiler-latest.zip) and extract it to closure/compiler folder.

-Next, run `./script/compile` to build the compiler.
+Finally, run `./script/compile` to build the compiler.
 This might give off some warnings, but that's okay.

 You should now have a functioning ClojureScript compiler at `./bin/cljs`.

 ### Usage